cyrillglockner/bonsaiai.github.io/source/includes/inkling2-reference/_concepts.html.md

 # Concepts

 The `concept` keyword declares an abstract concept that is to be learned by the system.
 It can be a feature (such as a curvy line in an image) or a goal (such as high score in a game).
-Ultimately, a concept takes the form of a data transform.
+Ultimately, a concept represents a function from input to output.
 By declaring a concept, you are instructing the AI Engine that this is a node in the concept graph that must be learned.

 ```inkling2--code
 concept AbstractConceptName(Antecedent1, Antecedent2): OutputType {